ShaDuv/BeepBoop/README.md

 ## Description

+_This web application can be found at https://shaduv.github.io/BeepBoop/ for preview or at https://github.com/ShaDuv/BeepBoop for the repository.

-_This is a simple web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+This is a simple web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:

 Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"